 The Coalition to Support Iowa’s Farmers (CSIF) recently published an article highlighting some key points that were discussed at the Midwest Cow/Calf Symposium that took place in Omaha, NE, on March 21st through the 22nd.
 Read the full article here.
 The Symposium featured experts that addressed key management decisions for raising cows and calves under roof.
 The outcome was astounding.

 Dr. Sara Barber, Veterinary Medical Center, was one of the six experts that were invited to speak.
-According to Dr. Barber(pictured below), raising cows and calves under roof presents an opportunity to manage pairs individually.
-However, additional management practices must be implemented to maintain animal
+According to Dr. Barber, raising cows and calves under roof presents an opportunity to manage pairs individually.
+However, additional management practices must be implemented to maintain animal health.